varunkumardev/amitmerchant1990.github.io/_posts/2020-06-26-get-your-blog-running-jekyll-in-2020.md

 Enter your site `name`, `description`, `avatar` and many other configuration by editing the `_config.yml` file.
 You can easily turn on Google Analytics tracking, Disqus commenting and social icons right here.

-> By the way, the `_config.yml` is the [YAML](https://en.wikipedia.org/wiki/YAML) file where all your blog's configuration will be specified.
+> By the way, the `_config.yml` is a [YAML](https://en.wikipedia.org/wiki/YAML) file where all your blog's configuration will be specified.
 Reverie has many configuration out-of-the-box which you can customise according to your liking.

 Making a change to `_config.yml` (or any file in your repository) will force GitHub Pages to rebuild your site with Jekyll.
 Your rebuilt site will be viewable a few seconds later at <https://yourgithubusername.github.io> - if not, give it ten minutes as GitHub suggests and it'll appear soon.